 Green Impact Group (GIG)

-They have participated in the Green Impact Challenge since 2013 and have achieved Bronze, Silver and Gold awards for the unit as a whole and for the unit laboratory.
+They have participated in the Green Impact Award since 2013 and have achieved Bronze, Silver and Gold awards for the Unit as a whole and for the Unit laboratory.

 In 2017 GIG achieved the new Excellence Award where the focus was on two strands:

 - Working with the unit IT Team reducing the carbon footprint of IT Infrastructure in the unit, through replacing and consolidating energy and resource inefficient server.
-This also aimed to cut down on the need for site-to-site travel.
+The project also aimed to cut down on the need for site-to-site travel.

-- Implementing a centralised printing that removed old inefficient individual printers with a more energy efficient secure printing system, causing less wastage.
+- Implementing a centralised printing system that replaced old inefficient individual printers with a more energy efficient secure printing system, causing less wastage.